micheles/papers/PITCHME.md

 **what's behind: @color[gray](celery/rabbitmq)**

 - celery has 50,000+ lines of code, while rabbitmq is in Erlang
-- if it does not work, you are dead (but the mailing list is helpful)
+- if something does not work, you are dead (but the mailing list is helpful)
 - there are strong limits on the amount of data you can transfer in a short time